whitecollaralgos/Algoways/playground/README.md

 ### 2. Configuration

-**⚠️ SECURITY CRITICAL:** For the Playground to communicate with the Flask backend from your browser, you must disable CORS enforcement in your OpenAlgo environment.
+**⚠️ SECURITY CRITICAL:** For the Playground to communicate with the Flask backend from your browser, you must disable CORS enforcement in your AlgoWays environment.

 **WARNING: This setting disables important security protections and should NEVER be used on production servers.**